wilmix8/DOTWEB3.0/README.md

 When it was Invented?
 Who invented it?

 JDollar project took place from year 2009 to
 2013.
 And it is invented at year 2013.
-And modified in C/C++ And completly invented at year 2014  and  modified   in  java  and  C#  P.L
-It is invented by wilmix jemin j at C/C++ P.L,JAVA P.L,  and  C# P.L.
+And modified in C/C++ And completly invented at year 2014    and  C#  P.L It is invented by wilmix jemin j at C/C++ P.L,CH$,  and  C# P.L.
+And  CH$ is   the  main  reason for  creating   remoteserver  for  JDollar.

+What   will  happen  when you  create   remoteserver in  java?

+It will   take    2   years  to complete.

+JDollar   can   create a  remoteserver in   4 hours.

 It uses JDollar-java runtime to run the programs.

 Using  JDollar  we can   easily   construct   Remoteserver  for   security  side  than  java.